buildpacks/rfcs/text/0000-flatten-feature.md

 - Buildpack: A buildpack is a set of executables that inspects your app source code and creates a plan to build and run your application.
 - Builder: A builder is an image that contains all the components necessary to execute a build.
 A builder image is created by taking a build image and adding a lifecycle, buildpacks, and files that configure aspects of the build including the buildpack detection order and the location(s) of the run image
+- Component Buildpack: A component buildpack is a buildpack containing `/bin/detect` and `/bin/build` executables.
+Component buildpacks implement the [Buildpack Interface](https://github.com/buildpacks/spec/blob/main/buildpack.md).
+- Composite Buildpack: A composite buildpack is a buildpack containing an order definition in `buildpack.toml`.
+Composite buildpacks do not contain `/bin/detect` or `/bin/build` executables.
+They MUST be [resolvable](https://github.com/buildpacks/spec/blob/main/buildpack.md#order-resolution) into a collection of component buildpacks.
+- Buildpackage: A buildpackage is a [distributable](https://github.com/buildpacks/spec/blob/main/distribution.md) artifact that contains a buildpack.

 # Motivation
 [motivation]: #motivation